 Health Care Management Requirements

 The Health Care Management (HCM) major provides coursework and experience across the spectrum of health care supervision and management.
 Many Health Care Management graduates obtain supervisory and administrative positions in various health and medical facilities such as hospitals, nursing homes, public health departments, health insurance companies, or physician practices.
 Other graduates successfully complete graduate programs in a variety of business or health-related areas of study.
 The Bachelor of Science degree in Health Care Management accommodates beginning students as well as students who have professional preparation in health-oriented fields from colleges and universities, technical institutes, community colleges, proprietary institutions or military schools.
 Graduates of diploma programs also may be eligible for admission.
-Students in health care management build upon their background through a combination of major core courses, electives within HCM, approved electives and the SIU University Core.
+Students in health care management build their knowledge through a combination of major core courses, approved electives and background courses, and the SIU University Core Curriculum.
 The HCM program is certified by the Association of University Programs in Health Administration (AUPHA).

-Students in the major must meet with the HCM Academic Advisor to plan their courses of study.
-Prospective students may complete their University Core Curriculum requirements and career electives at approved institutions, provided that four-year school and residence requirements are met.
+Students in the HCM major must meet with the HCM Academic Advisor to plan their course of study.
+Prospective students may complete their University Core Curriculum requirements at approved institutions, provided that four-year school and residence requirements are met.

 In addition to University requirements, students must successfully complete all HCM core courses with a grade of C or higher prior to completing their required HCM 422 internship.
 Students receiving lower than a C in any HCM core course can only repeat that course once with the exception of HCM 422 which cannot be repeated if failed unless special circumstances apply as determined by the HCM Academic Review Committee.
 Students must maintain a minimum GPA of 2.0 within the Health Care Management major for graduation.
 Students receiving a grade lower than a C twice in any individual core HCM course and those who fall below a 2.0 GPA for two subsequent semesters are immediately dropped from the HCM program due to lack of academic performance.